WJGiles/Dorknet/README.md

 * Enough building blocks to put together a lot of serious architectures (ResNets, MobileNets etc).
 * GPU support via Cupy (currently mandatory but work in progress to make this optional - CPU-only version uses Cython for critical parts to improve performance)
 * Image data augmentation routines, l2 regularisation and 'mixup'
+* Class activation maps (CAM) for visualising image regions responsible for predictions
+* Work in progress!

 ## Installation